 Where can I find the scarecrows?

 There are scarecrows all over Sandwell!
-Check out our map here which tells you where the scarecrows are so you can hunt them down.
+Check out our map here which tells you the area where the scarecrows are so you can hunt them down.
 Please note, the map does not represent the exact location so you may need to look around a little.

 Will I need to enter any private property?

 No!
 All scarecrows will be viewable from public spaces.
 Please do not enter any private property.

 Tell us the name of your scarecrow and where it is located using the form above.